A guide to safe and healthy travels

 Anne Salazar, RH (AHG)

-It’s been quite an unpredictable and challenging year, has it not?
-It might be time to take some time with family and friends we haven’t seen enough of.
-We are fast approaching the holiday travel season.
-Why not get there healthy, stay healthy, and return relaxed and….healthy?
+We are getting more and more comfortable with the thought of travel again.
+It is such a gift to be able to take some time with family and friends we haven’t seen enough of.
+So why not get there healthy, stay healthy, and return relaxed and….healthy!

 Travel is typically a time of increased vulnerability to illness; change of environment, time zone adjustments, stress, close quarters with groups of people, shifts in eating habits, all contribute.
-And now, we find ourselves in a time of even greater susceptibility due to the pandemic challenges.
 Rest assured there are definite tools we can share with you to keep the journey safer and healthfully more pleasurable.

 It's important and wise to prepare ahead of time if you are able.
 It is far easier to prevent illness than it is to treat it!
 Fortifying your immunity is key to staying safe and happy while traveling (or any time for that matter).
 So let us suggest a few key ways to boost your immunity as you prepare to travel this holiday season: